nandac/letterloom/docs/manual.typ

   )
   ```

+  *Note:* The sender's name and address are aligned to the right by default.
+This can be changed using the `from-alignment` parameter.

 - *`to`* #h(15pt) #highlight-type.dictionary

-  The receiver's name and address, provided as a dictionary with the following keys:
+  Receiver's name and address, provided as a dictionary with the following keys:
   #table(
     columns: 3,
     column-gutter: 10pt,